last-rev-llc/contentful-sidekick/README.md

 ## Development Env Setup

 - Clone Repo
-- yarn install
+- pnpm install
-- yarn dev
+- pnpm dev

 _This will then create a watch process that will rebuild all files to /dist/chrome anytime a file changes._